m1rp/11ty-blog/src/posts/url-shortener.md

 };
 ```

 We have our 3 routes using our 3 functions.
 There are a few ways to test these endpoints, we could use a tool like [postman](https://www.postman.com/) or [insomnia](https://insomnia.rest/) to query our API and save those queries, or we can use the `curl` tool in our terminal.
-Lets ignore (or remove) the `validator` function for the moment and try to create a link with the followng `curl` command:
+Lets ignore (or remove) the `validator` function for the moment and try to create a link with the following `curl` command:

 ```bash
 curl --header "Content-Type: application/json" \